Jotform Form and Submission Limits: What Happens When You Hit Them

 The bottom line

-Jotform's limits are real and they are enforced without much forgiveness.
-The Starter plan is a trial, not a long-term solution for anything beyond a single simple form.
-Bronze is the first usable tier but submission and view limits are tight for anything public-facing.
-Silver solves the submission problem for most teams but keeps the 25-form cap.
+Jotform's limits are real and enforced without much forgiveness, but they are not the ones the pricing page draws your eye to.
+Form views are generous; you will rarely hit them.
+The limits that actually constrain you are monthly submissions and total stored submissions.
+Starter is a trial, not a long-term solution for anything beyond a single simple form.
+Bronze is the first usable tier, but 1,000 submissions a month is tight for anything public-facing.
+Silver is where most small teams settle, and its 2,500 monthly submissions, not its form count, is what you should size against.
 Gold is for high-volume operations.
-Enterprise is for organizations that need custom limits and a BAA.
+Enterprise is for organizations that need custom limits, multi-user access, and a BAA.

-Plan for the limit before you hit it.
-Monitor your usage weekly.
+Plan for the limit before you hit it, and plan for the right one.
+Monitor your monthly submission count and your total stored submissions, not just views.
 Set a calendar reminder for 7 days before your billing date to check where you stand.
 And if a form is about to go live to a large audience, do the math first: expected traffic times expected conversion rate times safety margin.
-If that number is anywhere close to your limit, upgrade before the campaign starts, not after the form goes down.
+If that number is anywhere close to your monthly submission limit, upgrade before the campaign starts, not after the form goes down.